hf-qwertyuiop/Enhancing-Forecast-Reconciliation-Performance-through-Model-Combination/README.md

 - `result2.pdf`: We take the Labour dataset as an example, select the optimal lambda with different metrics, and report its performance on each metric at different levels.

-- `result3.jpg`: We summarize the proportion of levels where our method on sMAPE achieves either the best or second-best performance.
+- `result3.jpg`: We summarize the proportion of levels where our method on SMAPE achieves either the best or second-best performance.

 - `results4.xlsx`: We report the results of our end-to-end approach at all hierarchical levels.